-On 31 March 2019, relief from reporting counterparty LEIs for ASIC OTC derivative reporting ends.
-As it fast approaches and the realities of implementation become clear, we review whether it is the trust or trustee required to obtain a Legal Entity Identifier (“LEI”).
-As an Australian reporting entity, if your non-individual clients do not have an LEI, from 1 April 2019, you cannot allow them to enter into an OTC derivatives transaction with you.
+Is it the trust or trustee required to obtain a Legal Entity Identifier (“LEI”) under ASIC OTC derivative reporting?
+As an Australian reporting entity, if your non-individual clients do not have an LEI, you cannot allow them to enter into an OTC derivatives transaction with you.

 The trustee is a ‘reporting entity’